 If your files aren’t syncing as expected

-Make sure the Dropbox desktop application is installed on your computer.
+Make sure the Dropbox desktop application is installed on your computer and learn how to:

 If you can’t move, delete, rename, or share your folders after backup